jwplayer/ott-web-app/docs/features/video-analytics.md

 - Media - The media that is being watched
 - Quantile - How much the user watched a particular movie

-Thesee metrics are desribed below.
+Theee metrics are described below.

 ### Session Metrics